MUSC 846 The Role of the Music Education Administrator

 Budget Package Assignment

-Utilizing the course resources, the student will develop a budget package complete with an itemized spending plan, excel spreadsheet tracking costs, contracts (where applicable), vendor forms (where applicable), W9 forms (where applicable), and a 3 page allocation justification including decisions on items not allocated for purchase.
-The student will submit entire package as one file for supervisor (course instructor) approval.
-The supervisor may request additional questions, materials, or justifications prior to approval.
+Utilizing the course resources, the student will develop a budget package complete with an itemized spending plan, an Excel spreadsheet tracking costs, and up to a three-page executive summary, including decisions on items not allocated for purchase.
+The student may submit two files: one for the executive summary and one for the budget allocations.
 The student should cite supporting documentation from the reading assignments in Turabian style.
+Two current Turabian citations are required.
 (CLO: C, E, F)

 New Course Map Assignment

-Using the course materials and the annotated lesson plan, the student will synthesize text readings, discussions, and other materials to develop a model unit plan for district replication.
-The unit plan must be comprised of a unit overview and four individual performance tasks (lesson plans).
+Using the course materials, National Core Arts Standards, and the course mapping tool, the student will synthesize text readings, discussions, and other materials to develop a new course map for district/university replication.
+The map must include learning objectives, assessments, necessary materials, a cost associated with those materials, and a general sequence for how the course should progress.
 The unit plan must be generalizable for any school regardless of socio-economic status.
-Each performance task must contain opportunities for formative assessments and build toward a final summative assessment.
 At least 2 citations in Turabian are required.
 The student should cite supporting documentation from the reading assignments in Turabian style.
 (CLO: D, F)

 Elementary Music Schedule Assignment

 Using the provided course materials and parameters, the student will analyze the district allotment document and assign music teachers according to district standards.
-The student will provide a 3 page justification (not counting the required references page) for decisions rendered including any vacancies or surplus as a result of the placement decisions and recommendations on how to fill said vacancies or address the surplus.
+The student will provide an executive summary of three pages (not counting the required references page) for decisions rendered, including any vacancies or surplus resulting from the placement decisions and recommendations on how to fill or address the surplus.
 The student should cite supporting documentation from the reading assignments in Turabian style.
+Two current Turabian citations are required.
 (CLO: D, F)

 Strategic Plan: Package Assignment

-Utilizing Hansen’s (2002) elements of a strategic plan (p.
-67), elements from analyzed district strategic plans, and the work examples completed in the course to this point, the student is required to develop a strategic plan package including an original 5 page executive summary and outline for their own strategic plan.
+Utilizing Hansen’s (2002) elements of a strategic plan, elements from analyzed district strategic plans, and the work examples completed in the course to this point, the student is required to develop a strategic plan package including an original 5 page executive summary and outline for their own strategic plan.
 (CLO: B, F)

 Strategic Plan: Presentation and Pitch Assignment